Home

 Why do cats purr?

 Indeed, why do cats purr?
 Cat lovers, non-cat lovers, animal lovers in general, and scientists have asked this question.
 A related question is how do cats purr?
+Most experts do agree that purring is a form of communication.

 Interestingly enough, the ability to purr (or at least the ability to emit a similar sound) occurs in all felines, including the big cats.